aubreyhayes47/LibreAssistant/README.md

 ---

-## 🔌 Modular Plugin System
+## 🔌 Modular Plugin System *(In Development)*

+The plugin framework is currently being implemented.
+It will allow:

 ✅ Self-contained Python modules

-✅ Register new backend commands and UI components
+✅ Registration of new backend commands and UI components

-✅ Supports user-contributed plugins
+✅ User-contributed plugins

 Examples: